 You should receive an appointment letter, inviting you to be screened.
 If you do not receive a letter – contact your GP.

-Cervical smears – all women in the UK are offered a cervical smear: from age 25-49, every 3 years, and from age 50-64 every 5 years.
+Cervical screening – all women in the UK are offered cervical screening: in England from age 25-49, every 3 years, and from age 50-64 every 5 years.

-Try not to be too worried about going for a smear test – it’s really not that bad!
-It’s over very quickly, and having a smear, might save your life!
+Try not to be too worried about going for a screening test – it’s really not that bad!
+It’s over very quickly, and having it done might save your life!
 Read one person’s story here!

 Breast cancer screening